Beyond the Desk

 Tatami mats.
 Pre industrial Japan knowledge work?

 Radical portability: what’s an ergonomic modular laptop look like?
+Where all the components are disconnectable and wireless.
+Kinda project ara vibes.

 Novel iPad cases?
 What are the most radical iPad cases we’ve seen?
 To grip the device